skaleway/nvii/psd.md

 - All `.env` values are encrypted with a secret key before being sent to the server.
 - Decryption only occurs locally.
-- Secret key must be managed securely, ideally stored in `.envincible-key` file or secure OS keychain.
+- Secret key must be managed securely, ideally stored in `.nvii-key` file or secure OS keychain.
 - Environment values are never exposed or logged in plain text.
 - User authentication required for all operations.
 - Device-based authentication for CLI access.